BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/tensorflowLinear/instructions.md

 What happens to the `loss` every 100 repetitions?

-#### Question 5
+## Question 6

-REMEMBER: For these last 3 questions, you should have the loop repeat 10 times, then try 100 times, then 1000, then 10000, then finally 100000
+REMEMBER: For these last 3 questions, you should have the loop repeat 10 times, then try 100 times, then 1000, then 10000, and finally 100000

 With these points `(-1, 10), (1, 2), (3, -6), (5, -14)` we *expect* that the slope will be -4.

 What is the minimum amount of repetitions needed to get the correct slope from the algorithm?

-#### Question 6
+## Question 7

-REMEMBER: For these last 3 questions, you should have the loop repeat 10 times, then try 100 times, then 1000, then 10000, then finally 100000
+REMEMBER: For these last 3 questions, you should have the loop repeat 10 times, then try 100 times, then 1000, then 10000, and finally 100000

 With points `(8,9), (13,11), (3,1), (9,13), (1,4)` linear regression will find the "line of best fit" by minimizing the loss.

+What is the minimum amount of repetitions needed to get the least amount of loss?